keras-team/keras-io/guides/md/keras_hub/rag_pipeline_with_keras_hub.md

 1. Load and configure Vision Transformer (ViT) and Gemma3 language models
 2. Process brain MRI images and extract meaningful features
 3. Implement similarity search for retrieving relevant medical reports
-4. Generate comprehensive radiology reports using retrieved context
+4. Generate comprehensive radiology reports using retrieved contex
 5. Compare RAG approach with direct vision-language model generation

 This pipeline demonstrates how to build a sophisticated medical AI system that can: